Josh-XT/ezsession/README.md

 # Auth Headers
 A small useful Python module to abstract away the common auth header methods used by different software vendors.
+The output is a requests session with the authentication headers built in.

 ## Auth Types and Required Inputs